sidebar hamburger menu

 1. Go to Service Configuration and choose Service Manager.

-2. In Additional Services section tick imunify360 and imunify360-webshield checkboxes.
+2. In Additional Services section tick the imunify360 checkbox.

 3. Click Save and wait until cPanel enables the Service Status checker for Imunify360.